1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

   op_connect_token=$OP_CONNECT_TOKEN
 ```

-Or, create a file for the configuration and write the contents to the path (see [Enable and configure the plugin](#enable-and-configure-the-plugin) above for an example file):
+Alternatively, you can also create a file for the configuration and write the contents to the path (see [Enable and configure the plugin](#enable-and-configure-the-plugin) above for an example file):

 ```sh
 vault write -namespace=ns_example op/config @op-connect-config.json